blentley/ForecastingElectricityDemand/README.md

 ![Seq10](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq10.PNG)

 For each of these different prediction types, the predicted values can still be compared to their known values during model validation.

+With those concepts confirmed, the next steps will be to prepare the data, build the model, and then make predictions with it.

 ### Preparing the data
 The first step was to aggregate upwards the 5 minute demand data into an average 30 minute demand so that it would easily join to the air temperature data.